quarkiverse/quarkus-langchain4j/samples/email-a-poem/README.md

 Open your browser at `http://localhost:${GRAFANA_PORT}`

-When prompted to login, use `admin:admin`  as the username / password combination.
+When prompted to log in, use `admin:admin`  as the username / password combination.

 From the menu on the top left, click on `Explore`.
 On the page, select `Tempo` as the datasource (next to `Outline`), then go to `Query type`, select `Search` and select `quarkus-langchain4j-sample-poem` from the dropdown options of `Service Name`.
 Now hit `Run query` in the top right corner.